 Nighy’s physical characteristics and social attributes – his lankiness, deep voice, calm demeanor, intelligence, and social graces render a sympathetic nuanced portrait of an elderly man mourning the loss of a son.
 It’s a well-acted film and all the characters have their moments to shine and show their mettle.
 The theme of the sudden death of a relationship figures prominently in the narrative and makes the film relatable to a wide audience.
 Who hasn’t suffered the loss of someone significant or meaningful in their lives?
 The narrative of the long lost son is juxtaposed against the narrative of Alan’s undying search for his lost son Michael and his relationship with his second son Peter which is simmering with tensions.

 It’s an appealing film beautifully shot and acted with an intriguing storyline.
 The motif of language and connecting runs through the film providing the film with a cohesive structure.
 The game Scrabble features prominently in the film which not only serves as a means of fostering and not fostering communication and connection but is the clue to solving the mystery of Michael.
 Alan is a master at the game and in one of the quirkiest scenes in the film, he hustles a couple in a game with a view to shaking down Arthur, Margaret’s husband, out of two hundred British pounds.
-The couple weaves themselves in and out of the film and provide dramatic and comic relief.
+The couple weaves themselves in and out of the film and provides dramatic and comic relief.
 One of the most powerful scenes in the film is the scene involving Alan and the coroner behind an opaque glassed paneled door which they have entered to identify the remains, only the shadows of their silhouettes are visible.